fibonhack/fibonhack.github.io/_writeups/2020/hitcon2020/another-secret-note.md

 ```
 Inside $$login$$ we can input a json in the same format as above and we can also input a IV for the decryption of the ciphertext.

-The objective of this challenge is to recover the two half of the flag, is possible to recover the first half with an orable attack on the decryption (more on the next part), instead, the second part is recoverable only sending a ciphertext to the login function with a json:
+The objective of this challenge is to recover the two half of the flag, is possible to recover the first half with an oracle attack on the decryption (more on the next part), instead, the second part is recoverable only sending a ciphertext to the login function with a json:
 ```python
 {"secret": "", "cmd": "get_secret", "who": "admin", "user": "admin"}
 ```